Checklist for Disbursement of Financial Aid for 1Ls, Transfers, and New Borrowers

 - If you are expecting a financial aid refund check for living expenses, we strongly encourage you to sign up for direct deposit on Wolverine Access under Student Business > Payroll & Compensation > Direct Deposit.
 Direct deposit is usually more timely and accurate than waiting for a check through the mail, especially if you have not updated your address on Wolverine Access.
 If you do not sign up for direct deposit, your refund check will be mailed to the current address that is listed on Wolverine Access.

 - If you need to borrow a Grad PLUS or private loan, a separate application is required (a comparison of different loan types is available here).
 To apply for a Grad PLUS loan, please complete Michigan Law's Grad PLUS loan application, and not the one on the StudentLoans.gov website.
-Since credit approvals expire, fall starters should apply for Grad PLUS loans no earlier than June 1, and we will begin processing applications around July 1; summer starters may apply as early as March 1.
+Since credit approvals expire, fall starters should apply for Grad PLUS loans no earlier than June 1, and we will begin processing applications around July 1; summer starters may apply as soon as an award notice is received.

 All of the required steps above should be completed at least two weeks prior to the beginning of the school year.
 Financial aid disburses at the beginning of each semester and weekly throughout the semester.
 Financial aid funds are applied to tuition first and, if applicable, on-campus housing charges.
 If you are expecting a refund for living expenses, the earliest you should expect to receive your check is by the first day of classes.